-Supply List for Outdated Orange Dresser Repurposed into Farmhouse Pantry
+Supply List for the Outdated Orange Dresser Repurposed into Farmhouse Pantry

-Affiliate links included for your convenience at no extra cost to you.
+Affiliate links are included for your convenience at no extra cost to you.

 I did not want to just throw paint on it and call it a day.
 After pondering for a few days, I finally decided that this piece would make the perfect pantry for someone who had a small space or needed extra storage in their kitchen.
-I took this idea to the Hubs, and the plans were set in motion (I do love it when he agrees with me haha).
+I took this idea mu husband, and the plans were set in motion (I do love it when he agrees with me haha).
 Here’s what we did!

 Adding Shelves to the Outdated Dresser

 I decided that the pantry cabinet should have three shelves.
 I wanted one shelf suitable for taller items.
-The Hubs measured for the shelving.
+My husband measured for the shelving.
 He used spruce plywood we purchased from our local salvage store.
-After all, pieces were cut, they were sanded until smooth using 220 grit sandpaper.
+After all pieces were cut, they were sanded until smooth using 220 grit sandpaper.
 He then attached the shelves inside using his nail gun.

 Constructing a Door